AckeeCZ/nodejs-cookbook/Code Quality.md

  |server.js *Main file
 ```

 The flow of app is as follows.
-The Node is started with server.js, it loads all the required configuration in config folders (especially express and routes definition) and starts the server on required port.
+The Node is started with server.js, it loads all the required configuration from config folders (especially express bootstrap and routes definition) and starts the server that listens on a required port.

 The config/routes defines basic structure of all routes with requiring app/routes modules.
-When request come, it finds path previously defined, it can go through middleware methods and hit function in controller.
-There it usually works with services or with facade methods.
-The facade is only file which is connected to database models and create queries for it.
-After it returns value, it goes all the way back to controller, where it is sent back to user.
+When the request comes, it finds path previously defined, it can go through middleware methods and hit final handler function in a controller.
+Once in the handler function, it usually utilizes some service or facade methods and converts the result into HTTP response.

+The facade is only a file - a Node.js module - which encapsulates capabilities of the application.
+Usually works with database models, performs CRUD operations as well as other business logic.
+After the facade task is finished, it returns the value, which goes all the way back to controller, where it is sent back to client.

 ## Naming conventions
 It is good to use one naming convention for all the variables, functions and classes in the whole application.
-The camelCase was the one that won, because of simplicity, lack of special characters and fact it is widely used
+The camelCase was the one that won, because of simplicity, lack of special characters and fact it is widely used.
+Take [Google styleguides](https://google.github.io/styleguide/javascriptguide.xml#Naming), as an example.

 ## Separation of concerns
 As mentioned in Architecture section of our cookbook, we try to not our applications to grow "too big" as time need to do anything in big project or get involved in it is huge.